-The script editor consists of the following three windows: (1) the script editor where you input your script code; (2) the status window which provides feedback during the execution of the script code; and (3) the console window which allows you to output information during the execution of the script and which serves as an output device of the Function Call Monitor; and (4) the debugger window which supports debugging a script.
+The script editor consists of the following four windows: (1) the script editor where you input your script code; (2) the status window which provides feedback during the execution of the script code; (3) the console window which allows you to output information during the execution of the script and which serves as an output device of the Function Call Monitor; and (4) the debugger window which supports debugging a script.

 Parameter CompletionThe editor supports parameter completion of known functions (i.e. all functions and procedures of the ILabPascal library).
 When typing the opening paranthesis of a parameter list of a library function the editor automatically displays the list of declared parameters of this function as a hint below the text cursor:

 Thus you need not remember all the parameters of all available functions, which saves a lot of time during programming.
 Further, if you want to check the parameters of an already typed function call you can force the declared list of parameters to pop up by clicking into the parameter list and pressing Ctrl-M.